 - Meditation

-No matter what you choose, it will be essential to perform at least 3-7 self-care practices each week throughout the winter season to prevent or treat the seasonal depression.
+No matter what you choose, it will be essential to perform at least 3-7 self-care practices each week throughout the winter season to prevent or treat or prevent seasonal depression.

 10. Perform Kapalabhati, three times daily.

 Kapalabhati is a well-known breathing technique used in Yoga therapy.
-It is a stimulating and heating breath and is a powerful way to combat Kapha imbalances in the body and mind.
-Whether you are looking to prevent seasonal depression or treat the depression that has already manifested, performing this breathing technique throughout the day will help to remove stagnation, dullness and heaviness while stimulating the circulation, digestion and metabolism.
+It is a stimulating and heating breath and a powerful way to combat Kapha imbalances in the body and mind.
+Whether you are looking to prevent seasonal depression or treat the depression that has already manifested, performing this breathing technique throughout the day will help remove stagnation, dullness, and heaviness while stimulating circulation, digestion, and metabolism.

 Directions: Perform 4 rounds of 27 breaths three times daily; once in the morning (after the sun salutations), once before lunch to rev up your digestion, and again before dinner.